 When an architect creates plans for a new building, they move a brand new idea from the conceptual to the technical.
 Along the way they create a design plan, a blueprint.

 Here is our blueprint of how we are going to make politics work for people again:

-Engage Locally - Identify and equip two Community Leaders, 1 Conservative and 1 Progressive, in every neighborhood of the district, who will work hand-in-hand.
+Engage Locally - I want to hear from you directly, so everywhere I go I start conversations with a simple question: "What issues are most important to you?"
+The most ideal scenario we can strive for is to identify and equip two Community Leaders, 1 Conservative and 1 Progressive, in neighborhoods throughout the district, who will work hand-in-hand.
 Together, they will be responsible for ensuring that all voices within their neighborhood are heard.

 Gather Your Input - Create a polling system where every citizen in the district can weigh in on key matters.
 We are going to collect and record all our citizens inputs and then put them to use.